Nevskjij/bliss-autopricer/README.md

 }
 ```

-**⚠️ Important:** Replace the placeholder values with your actual API keys and database credentials.
+**🚨 Common Error:** If you get `ERR_BAD_REQUEST` with status 403, you haven't configured your API keys correctly.

+**✅ Validation Tool:** Run `npm run validate-config` to check if your configuration is correct before starting the autopricer.

 #### Step 2: Quick Bot Setup (Recommended)